A Sister's Delicate Way

 And he says, “Oh, man… sorry!
 Ok, let’s just talk about covenants then, and I don’t have to use this verse because it doesn’t talk about covenants.
 So we’ll talk about it from another perspective.”
 And he can just go on.
 So in this case, a brother would intervene and say, “Excuse me, John.
 That word doesn’t mean what you’re saying it means.”

 Let’s say a sister was the first one to notice the error.
 She would not approach the problem in the same way.
 In a gathering of believers, or even if it was her son saying these things in her household, she would not approach the problem in the same way.
 After her son becomes a Christian, she would learn that she’s not going to be pushy and bossy.
 This is now her brother.
-She’s not going to be pushy and bossy in the same way that maybe she would have been when he was four or six years old and needed a little spanking.
+She’s not going to be pushy and bossy in the same way that maybe she would have been when he was four or six years old.
 She’s still his mother, but she respects that the Ancient of Days now lives inside of this young man.
 So she’s going to view him a little bit differently and respond to him a little bit differently.

 Let’s say it’s just an older sister in the church that hears him say “treatise,” and realizes he is misusing it.
 She isn’t going to say, “John, by the way, that’s not what that word means!”
 She’s going to say, “Would it be okay if I mention a possibility here?
 Sorry to interrupt, John, but would it be okay if I mention a possibility?
 Maybe you other brothers might have some thoughts about this and I could be wrong about it.
 I don’t want to be out of line here, but I think that word is spelled differently than “treaties”… “Treatise” has a different meaning.
 I don’t want to interrupt your flow of thought and I hope you’ll carry on.
 However, this word is spelled differently.
 So maybe it doesn’t mean that?
 Just think about it.”